-In July 1944, a little over a year before the end of WW2, President Franklin Delano Roosevelt looked tired and sick.
-Publicly, he was taking month-long rests under the guise of war planning.
-Privately, he was diagnosed with severe hypertension, heart disease, cardiac failure and acute bronchitis.
+In July 1944, a little over a year before WW2 ended, President Franklin Delano Roosevelt looked tired and sick.
+Publicly, he was taking a month-long rest under the guise of war planning.
+Privately, he was diagnosed with severe hypertension, heart disease, cardiac failure, and acute bronchitis.

-The stress of leading a nation at war, rehabilitating a depressed economy and a two pack a day cigarette habit had turned his heart into a time bomb.
-It wasn’t a question of “if”, but “when” FDR would succumb to a major stroke.
+The stress of leading a nation at war, rehabilitating a depressed economy, and a two-pack-a-day cigarette habit had turned his heart into a time bomb.
+It wasn’t a question of “if,” but “when” FDR would succumb to a major stroke.
 Most insiders knew in the upcoming election, a Democratic vote for President was really a vote for the Vice President.
-It was under these conditions that FDR made a decision that transformed the next fifty years of American history.
+Under these conditions, FDR made a decision that transformed the next fifty years of American history.
 He removed Vice President Henry Wallace from the Presidential ticket.

 To placate “moderates”

 Henry Wallace described himself as a “progressive capitalist,” his critics preferred anti-business communist.
 At first, this seems like the standard right-wing response to a leftist leader.
 Closer examination reveals it was a delusional accusation.
 Wallace was a self-made businessman who founded the Hi-Bred Corn Company, a literal billion-dollar company.
 He was, however, an ardent anti-monopolist.
 He believed that unregulated markets would lead to an intense economic and political concentration that would inevitability destroy the average man.
 In his view, it was the government’s responsibility to level the playing field.